kragen/derctuo/transaction-per-call.md

 mutable language like Python might be comparable to CPython’s existing interpretation cost.
 But for many purposes CPython’s performance is unsatisfactory.

+How can we do better?

+### Only buffering writes for high-priority transactions ###

+As discussed in the section about interrupt handling, if a piece of code is protected from interference by other concurrent transactions — for example, by not allowing any of them to commit — XXX

 ### Reducing the number of mutable variables ###